Year Six

 –Batman and Robin “Ch.
 7: Bliss House ain’t the Same” [newspaper strip dailies 1/29/1945 to 4/28/1945]

-Recent college graduate Martin Bliss returns home to find his stately home under the control of the deformed Frankenstein monster-esque gangster named Pomade.
+Recent college graduate Martin Bliss returns home to find his stately home under the control of the Frankenstein monster-esque gangster named Pomade.
 When Martin’s girlfriend, Corinne Dale, visits and turns up missing overnight, Martin and his mother know Pomade is to blame, but they can do nothing because Pomade has a photo of Martin committing a hit-and-run manslaughter that he uses as blackmail against the family.
 In actuality the photo is doctored, but Martin, who was drunk on the night in question, believes it to be authentic.
 Meanwhile, Batman and Robin track down the killer John “Skipper” Keane, who happens to work for Pomade.
 After saving Corinne’s sister from Keane, the Dynamic Duo scours the underworld for Keane, but he has gone off the radar.
 Bruce then, in conjunction with Commissioner Gordon, puts his reputation and company on the line in order to help solve the case.
 Bruce allows the entire world to believe that he has embezzled money from his company and goes to jail where he befriends one of Keane’s partners on the inside.
 They escape prison together and meet up with Keane.
 Bruce and Dick try to apprehend Keane, but the latter escapes yet again.
 The Dynamic Duo finally goes to the Bliss mansion where they discover that Keane has been killed by Pomade.
 After an epic first fight, subsequent investigation, lengthy chase sequence, more investigation, more chasing, and a second epic fight, Batman defeats one of his most charismatic and monstrous foes in Pomade.
-The supervillain dies after suffering horrible burns after falling into a furnace.
+The super-villain dies from horrible burns after falling into a furnace.

 –Batman and Robin “Ch.
 1: The Penguin’s Crime-Thunderstorms” [Sunday newspaper strips 11/7/1943 to 12/12/1943]